40843245/CSharp/built-in package/System.Collection.Generics/SortedList/tutorial guide/CH1 -- intro.md

 their data structure implementaion details are different, thus there are different performance with same operations.

-Here is the time complexity and (memory) space complexity
+Here is the comparison table of featurem, time complexity and (memory) space complexity etc.

 | item | `SortedDictionary<TKey,TValue>` | `SortedList<TKey,TValue>` |
 | :-- | :-- | :-- |